More RPG Maker Horror Games!

 If you know any more good games from the RPG Maker horror genre, let us know in the comments!

-If you’re hunting for more good horror games, check out our first list for the best scares RPG Maker horror can give!
+If you’re hunting for more good horror games, check out our first list of the best scares RPG Maker horror can give!

 Comment Here!